The Dangers of Gas Station Sex Pills

 Types of Gas Station Sex Pills

-A few of the brand name enhancement supplements include:
+A few of the enhancement supplements include:

-There may be eleven more on retailers’ shelves by the time you read this, such as the Stree Overlord pill.
-The truth is that even the FDA has trouble keeping up with the number of products on shelves, and most of those products lack anything in the way of confidence-inspiring scientific backing.
-Here are some info highlights about the most common ingredients in these OTC mystery penis packs:
+Even the FDA has trouble keeping up with the number of products on shelves, and most of them lack much scientific backing.
+Here are some info highlights about the most common ingredients in these mystery penis packs:

 • Yohimbine may increase sex drive, but it also isn’t clear how Yohimbine compares in effectiveness to regular ED medications.
 It can also have a lot of side effects (including some serious ones).